0.75 Carat Trillion (7.83×7.83×3.13mm) vs. 0.75 Carat Princess (5.51×5.51×3.97mm)

 This is a so called spread cut.

-A spread cut is a diamond that is cut to maximize spread.
-It looks larger than a well-cut 0.75ct Trillion when viewed from the top, however, this is not a good thing.
-Spread cuts are typically too shallow, which allows light to leak out of the stone instead of being properly returned back to the viewer's eye.
+A spread cut is a diamond that is cut to maximize spread instead of optimal light performance.
+If compared from above, it would look larger than a well cut 0.75ct Trillion.
+This is not a good thing.
+Spread cuts are typically too shallow, which allows light to leak out of the stone resulting in less light being reflected back to the viewer's eye.

 Spread cuts usually look lifeless and flat, and can sometimes exhibit a fish-eye effect.
 They may also come with an extremely thin girdle which can easily chip.

-A spread cut is a diamond that is cut to maximize spread.
-It looks larger than a well-cut 0.75ct Trillion when viewed from the top, however, this is not a good thing.
-Spread cuts are typically too shallow, which allows light to leak out of the stone instead of being properly returned back to the viewer's eye.
+A spread cut is a diamond that is cut to maximize spread instead of optimal light performance.
+If compared from above, it would look larger than a well cut 0.75ct Trillion.
+This is not a good thing.
+Spread cuts are typically too shallow, which allows light to leak out of the stone resulting in less light being reflected back to the viewer's eye.

 Spread cuts usually look lifeless and flat, and can sometimes exhibit a fish-eye effect.
 They may also come with an extremely thin girdle which can easily chip.